MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/get-test-set.md

 implemented to complete each of these operations.
 In a [DSC Configuration][2], you define DSC Resource blocks to fill in properties that define the desired state for that DSC Resource.

-You can inspect a DSC Resource to see the properties it can manage with the `Get-DscResource` cmdlet.
+You can inspect a DSC Resource with the `Get-DscResource` cmdlet to see the properties it manages.

 ```powershell
 Get-DscResource -Name Service -Module PSDscResources -OutVariable Resource